hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 These files are not the whole running system.
 They are the part of its behavior we can inspect, edit, and test without copying the application.

+That makes a simple improvement loop possible.
+Another agent can edit a copy, run it against tests owned by the host, and keep it only if it passes.
+In this hill climb, the agent makes the edits; the host owns the tests and decides whether to keep the result.

-Another agent can use the same files to build the next version.
-But making an edit is not the same as making an improvement.
-We need a way to compare the results.
+An edit is not automatically an improvement.
+We need to run it and compare the results.

 ## Separate the agent from the application